BerlingskeMedia/nyhedsbreveadmin/README.md

 ## For Developers

-You'll need a recent version of node.js, newer than v4.x.
+You'll need a recent version of node.js, _v4.2.2 or newer_.
 You can build the application by running;

 ```